Get-hooked April 1, 2019

-Alvin Jerson was just four months old when his mother Sindhu noticed his interest in music.
+Alvin Jerson was just four months old when mother Sindhu noticed his interest in music.
 He wouldn’t sleep or even eat his food unless there was some music playing.

-“Maybe that is how his character is.
-But we do not impose anything on him.
-When he was hardly three years old, he used to write names of Malayalam movies in unique and creative ways.
+“We do not impose anything on him” says Sindhu.
+“When he was hardly three years old, he used to write names of Malayalam movies in unique and creative ways.
 We had not even taught him to read and write during that time!
-Alvin was in a normal school until fourth standard.
+Alvin was in a regular school until class 4.
 Things were difficult but I was confident of my son.
 I taught him day to day skills that he needs to learn.
-I have stood with him throughout so that he always had a hand to hold to”, says Sindhu.
+I have stood by him throughout so that he always had a hand to hold to, says Sindhu.